giovannimalcolm/README-Generator/README.md

 To run tests, run the following command:

 ```
-Tests not applicable to this repo.
+Not applicable to this repo.
 ```

 ## Questions